-Eurasian Lynx (Lynx lynx) - Lynx Lineage
+Eurasian Lynx (Lynx lynx) - Lynx genus - Fact Slide showing Range, Size and Endangered Status.

 Lynx in National Park Bavarian Forest By Aconcagua (Own work), GFDL or CC BY-SA 3.0, via Wikimedia Commons.